almgong/CS217B-ndnSIM-Scratch/README.md

 # CS217B-ndnSIM-Scratch

-This directory should be in: [...]/ndnSIM/ns-3/scratch
+The CONTENTS of this repo should be in: [...]/ndnSIM/ns-3/scratch

 ./waf should automatically build the simulation.
 If you include the optimize flag then I think debugging wont show, so don't do that for testing purposes.